rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 Now you know what that is for! :smile:

-Finally let's deploy our ClusterIssuer through `kubectl`:
+Finally, let's deploy our ClusterIssuer through `kubectl`:

 ```
 $ kubectl apply -f post-deployment/01-cert-manager/01-issuer.yml
 ```

-Now with our ClusterIssuer succesfully in place, we can start generating certificates for our services.
+Now with our ClusterIssuer successfully in place, we can start generating certificates for our services.

 ## Exposing the Traefik dashboard

-In order to access the Traefik dashboard, you will need a domain name pointing to the load balancer's external IP.
-You can check wich IP that is with the `kubectl get svc -n traefik` command that we explained earlier.
+To access the Traefik dashboard, you will need a domain name pointing to the load balancer's external IP.
+You can check which IP that is with the `kubectl get svc -n traefik` command that we explained earlier.

 Then in your registrar panel just add an `A` record point to that IP address.